-"A quick and easy cake--we eat it for breakfast at our house."
+This applesauce cake is quick and easy to make.
+We eat it for breakfast at our house.

 I made it without any cloves (we don't like cloves) and loved it!!
 I was a little concerned about the density of the batter while I was mixing it but the cake turned out beautifully.
 I'll definitely be making this again!!
 (Thanks!!)